kenSpicer/ken-s-notebook/README.md

 Today is Sunday, March 22, 2026.
 This is the Lord's day.
 No lessons completed.
 Today is Monday, March 23, 2026.
 Spent day dealing with unauthorized transactions on my credit card.
 No lessons completed.
 Today is Tuesday, March 24, 2026.
 Today is my birthday.
 Spent day at doctor's appoints and celebrating with my wife.
 No lessons completed.
+Today is Wednesday, March 25, 2026.
+Spent day taking care of domestic things.
+Did work a little on personal project.
+No lessons completed.